rickybarefield/aws-serverless-event-sourcing/README.md

 * [ ] Unit tests for command handlers and projections
 * [ ] Unit tests for platform?
 * [ ] Overall integration tests

+## Further Potential

+* [ ] Annotation driven handlers and projections - Java code could be scanned to determine what platform code to build